kulkarniaditya1002/kulkarniaditya1002/README.md

 ### Hi there, I'm Aditya Pradip Kulkarni  👋
-> I'm a passionate student, data geek, 24k marathoner, professional with total 3+ yrs of exp in Data Analysis, Data & Software Engineering.
+> I'm a passionate student, data geek, 24k marathoner, professional with total 4+ yrs of exp in Data Analysis, Higher Education, Data & Software Engineering.

 ## About me